 - Psychosocial or Leadership Skills

 The Advance Program provides challenging schoolwork for academically gifted students.
 To join the program, students must score a minimum of 21 on the Cognitive Abilities Test (CogAT).
 They also must meet at least the minimum requirements in the following areas: teacher evaluation, grade point average (GPA), exceptional characteristics, and standardized tests.
 The Advance Program is available at all JCPS schools.

-Twice a year, all Advance Program students receive a Gifted Student Services Plan, which includes information on progress toward meeting a range of academic goals.
+Twice a year, all Gifted/Advance Program students receive a Gifted Student Services Plan, which includes information on progress toward meeting a range of academic goals.

 If you think your child works above grade level and has advanced critical-thinking skills, talk to a school counselor about Advance Program testing, which is available in October.
 Testing is first offered in third grade, and the program is available to students in the fourth grade and above.

 Click here to email questions to the Advance Program Office.